emancipat3r/Dockerfiles/Havoc C2/Manual Install/README.md

 ## Add the Go binary directory to your $PATH variable by adding the following line to your ~/.profile or ~/.bashrc file
 export PATH=$PATH:/usr/local/go/bin

+## Reload environment settings to apply addition of new Go path to $PATH
+source ~/.bashrc

 ## Remove old Go binary
 rm -f /bin/go